Checking an Istari file (.ist

 File.load "[filename]";

-A file can be loaded only once; subsequent loads of the same file
+A file can be loaded only once; subsequent loads of the same file have no effect.

 To read, compile, and execute an IML file: